cheshrkat/buttondivtutorial/readme.md

-# INCOMPLETE

-This tutorial is not ready to go yet.

-To do:

-* finish step-through docs
-* add tests for the focus and active styles still leaking through when the DIV is disabled

 # Button vs. Div Frontend Accessibility Tutorial

 This is a test-driven tutorial designed to teach you all the things HTML `button` elements actually do, by replicating their functionality on a `div` element using HTML, CSS and JavaScript.
 Note that in production, you really should just use a `button` - but after this you'll understand why.
 Also if you are maintaining existing code that relies on clickable `div` elements, it will help you understand how to make them more accessible.